 Roof forms need to be broken down to address human scale so as not to become boxy.
-To that end all two story homes need to incorporate single story or secondary elements which will help the overall forms to sit within the topography better.
+To that end, all two-story homes need to incorporate single story or secondary elements which will help the overall forms to sit within the topography better.
 Generally roof structures and roof lines should step with the topography of the site creating the appearance that the homes mass steps with and follows the slope of the site.
+Flat roofs should be incorporated into the Homesteads where feasible and utilized for snow storage, water collection, reduced roof impacts and the creation of "green" landscaped roofs, roof gardens or patio spaces.
 Home designs will incorporate a primary roof form (roof area in excess of 250 sq. ft.) with secondary elements (roof area less than 250 sq. ft.) attached to the primary form.

-The following roof shapes are not permitted:
+The following roof shapes are not permitted: • Mansard, Fake Mansard, Gambrel and Domed